Compare Fleet Insurance Quotes

 - Theft by deception – this is a typical exclusion for many insurance policies, not just fleet insurance.
 It includes situations like handing over your keys to a valeter who later turns out to be a car thief.

-What other types of cover can I add to my fleet insurance policy?
+What type of add-ons can I include with my fleet insurance policy?

-You’ll be able to add on other types of insurance to your policy to give your fleet the protection it needs, for example:
+You’ll be able to add on other types of insurance coverage to your policy to give your fleet the extra protection it needs, for example common add-ons include:

-- Goods in transit insurance (GIT) – covers any goods you’re transporting that meet your insurers criteria.
+- Goods in transit insurance (GIT) – This covers any goods you’re transporting that meet your insurers criteria.

-- Carriage of own goods – insures tools or equipment you own while in transit.
+- Carriage of own goods – This Insures tools or equipment you own while in transit.
 This sometimes falls under GIT insurance but isn’t always automatically included.
-If you need it, it’s vital to check that it’s part of your GIT policy.
+If you need it, it’s vital to check that it’s part of your GIT policy before making a purchase.

-- Employers’ liability – you’ll need this by law if you have any employees.
-It pays costs if a member of staff becomes ill or is injured because of work.
+- Employers’ liability – In the UK, you’ll need this by law if you have any employees.
+It pays the costs if a member of staff becomes ill or is injured because of work.
 If you employ staff without this type of insurance you could be fined £2,500 for every day you go without it.
 Employers liability insurance is usually set up when you start operating your business, however if your fleet is new you can have this added to your policy.

-- Legal expenses cover – pays legal fees if you need to go to court.
+- Legal expenses cover – This pays legal fees if you need to go to court.

-- Replacement locks – in case vehicle keys are lost or stolen, this will cover the cost of installing replacement locks.
+- Replacement locks – In case vehicle keys are lost or stolen, this will cover the cost of installing replacement locks.

 What should I think about when I compare fleet insurance?

-The policy you choose should tick all the boxes when it comes to essentials (for instance employers’ liability or goods in transit).
+The policy you choose for your fleet should tick all the boxes when it comes to essentials (for instance employers’ liability or goods in transit).

 You can also find policies that let you add or remove vehicles as and when you need to, which can prove invaluable if you’re a growing business.